RageAgainstTheAssembly/EPML-ITMO/docs/report.md

 - Detailed tool configs can be found in the corresponding files (mainly `pyproject.toml`)
 - Why DVC?
 Seemed versatile and simple enough.
 I like the parallels between DVC and Git.
 - Why MLFlow?
 I've already used W&B and TensorBoard.
 MLFlow was something I've been wanting to try for a while.
+- Aside from MLFlow functionality, we track DVC pipeline progress entirely in console.
+We also apply the same logic to completion notifications, using `wine_predictor/pipelines/notify.py` as an example.
+Its logic could be replaced with a call to the Telegram API for a proper message-based notification system.

 ## 2. Project structure